hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

 - When none of the static PVs the administrator created match a user's `PersistentVolumeClaim`, the cluster may try to dynamically provision a volume specially for the PVC.

-- This provisioning is based on StorageClasses:
+- This provisioning is based on [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/):
     - The PVC must request a storage class.
     - The administrator must have created and configured that class for dynamic provisioning to occur.